 If you would like more information please contact the Consumer Protection Advice Line team on 1300 304 054 or by email.

-The Department’s proactive compliance programme aims to encourage high levels of compliance with the requirements of the Fair Trading Act 2010, Land Valuers Licensing Act 1978, Land Valuers Regulations 1979 and Land Valuers Code of Conduct resulting in:
+The proactive compliance program aims to encourage high levels of compliance with the requirements of the Fair Trading Act 2010, Land Valuers Licensing Act 1978, Land Valuers Regulations 1979 and Land Valuers Code of Conduct resulting in:

 - greater understanding by licensed valuers of the laws which govern their activities;

 - the achievement of consistently high ethical and professional standards in the industry;

 - fair and open competition because all valuers compete on the same “level playing field”;

 - enhanced consumer protection because of high ethical and professional standards; and

 - the delivery to valuers of compliance tools including checklists, references, manuals and compliance systems.

 A proactive compliance visit includes:

 - meeting with the licensed valuer;